-He must sign on, peruse the Sheet and Notice Boards, and obtain his Fireman's kit and store, and go to the engine.
+He must sign on, peruse the Sheet and Notice Boards, obtain his stores, and go to the locomotive.

-He must first examine the pressure gauges, then test each of the water gauge cocks, in order to ascertain if there is sufficient water in the boiler.
-He must then examine the inside of the firebox to see that the tubes are not burred, that the brick arch and baffle plate are in good order, and no firebars are missing.
+He must first examine the pressure gauges, then test each of the water gauge cocks in order to ascertain if there is sufficient water in the boiler.
+He must then examine the inside of the firebox to see that the tubes are not burred, that the brick arch and baffle plate are in good order, and that no firebars are missing.